Building a Race Equity Culture in Classical Music Organizations

 90-Minute On-Demand Webinar

-Achieving race equity—the condition where one’s racial identity has no influence on how one fares in society—requires us to examine all the levels on which racism operates, recognize our role in enduring inequities, and commit ourselves to change.
-As a sector, orchestras and arts organizations must center race equity as a core goal of social impact in order to fulfill our organizational missions.
+In order to fulfill our organizational missions and serve our communities, orchestras and arts organizations must recognize race equity as a core goal.
+Race equity—the condition where one’s racial identity has no influence on how one fares in society—requires us to examine the multiple levels on which racism operates, recognize our role in continuing inequities, and commit ourselves to change.

 - the three stages and common entry points of building a Race Equity Culture;